 A.L.
 Rowse called fellow-historian James Anthony Froude the 'last great Victorian awaiting revival'.
 The question of power is the problem that perplexes every age: in his historical works Froude examined how it applied to the Tudor period, and defended Carlyle against the charge that he held the doctrine that ‘Might is Right’.

-This book argues that R.G.
-Collingwood's philosophy is best understood as a diagnosis of and response to a crisis of Western civilisation.
-The various and complementary aspects of the crisis of civilisation are explored and Collingwood is demonstrated to be working in the traditions of Romanticism and 'historicism’.
+This book argues that Collingwood's philosophy is best understood as a diagnosis of and response to a crisis of Western civilisation.
+He is demonstrated to be working in the traditions of Romanticism and 'historicism'.

 Political Philosophy, Theology and Social Thought Colin Tyler